Online Instructor Roles

 There are also many strategies to achieve the four roles in the “Designing Online Courses” and “Teaching Online Courses” sections of this website:

 Where to Find Resources?

-The “Online Instructor Roles” self-directed course describes the roles of the online instructor and the skills and strategies that are needed to succeed.
+The “Online Instructor Roles” deep dive topic describes the roles of the online instructor and the skills and strategies that are needed to succeed.